AdobeDocs/workfront.it-IT/help/quicksilver/planning/fields/delete-fields.md

 <!-- this is not possible yet, since fields cannot be shared yet; maybe move this up a bit, in this bullet list: * When you delete a field, it is deleted from all records associated with the field.-->

-* <span class="preview">Impossibile eliminare i campi dai record globali aggiunti a un&#39;area di lavoro secondaria dalle aree di lavoro secondarie.</span>
+* Non è possibile eliminare i campi dai record globali aggiunti a un&#39;area di lavoro secondaria dalle aree di lavoro secondarie.

 ## Elimina campi